anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The greatest pleasure I know is to do a good action by stealth, and to have it found out by accident.
+Quote: Imagination is more important than knowledge.
+For while knowledge defines all we currently know and understand, imagination points to all we might yet discover and create.

-By: Charles Lamb
+By: Albert Einstein